 Our main finding is that the geometric potential imparts a controlled dependence on the curvature radius $R$ to the finite part of $\Pi_{\mu\nu}$.
 This manifests in observables---effective permittivity, modal frequencies, and group delays---as a geometry-induced shift beyond simple path-length corrections.
 These predictions are directly testable within relevant platforms.
 High-$Q$ microwave/optical cavities and bent waveguides allow precision tracking of modal frequencies \cite{HarocheRaimond2006,KippenbergVahala2008,VahalaNature2003}.
 Plasmonic and metamaterial systems provide tunable curvature and nanoscale morphology, together with established frameworks for nonlocal response \cite{MaierBook2007,CiraciScience2012,MortensenNatComm2014,GarciaDeAbajoACSPho2014}.
 Superconducting and polaritonic platforms offer complementary metrology for group delay \cite{BaronePaterno1982,CarusottoCiutiRMP2013}.

 Furthermore, advances in analogue-gravity platforms justify treating the ambient spacetime as a controllable design variable in our model.
 In Bose--Einstein condensates, transonic flows realize horizon kinematics \cite{Steinhauer2021Nature,Steinhauer2016NatPhys,Garay2000PRL,Weinfurtner2011PRL,Boada2012PRL,Celi2014PRL}.
 Transformation optics systematically maps target metrics to spatially varying constitutive parameters \cite{Leonhardt2006Science,Pendry2006Science,Schurig2006Science,Ginis2016Optica,Rechtsman2013Nature}.
 Meanwhile, strain and curvature in Dirac materials emulate pseudo-gravitational couplings \cite{Levy2010Science,Guinea2010NatPhys,Unruh1981PRL,Philbin2008Science,UnruhSchuetzhold2003PRD}.
-Together, these developments support extending our ambient spaces beyond Euclidean---e.g., to Ricci-curved environments---so that the geometric potential $\Sigma_{\mathrm{geom}}$ can be engineered and its loop-level finite corrections probed in situ.
+Together, these developments support extending our ambient spaces beyond Euclidean, such as to Ricci-curved environments.
+This allows the geometric potential $\Sigma_{\mathrm{geom}}$ to be engineered and its loop-level finite corrections probed in situ.

 The remainder of this work is organized as follows.
 Section~II defines the MKG model incorporating the geometric potential and outlines the calculation of the vacuum polarization.
 Section~III presents our main results: scaling of the modal frequency shift $\Delta\omega/\omega$.
 Section~IV applies this framework to representative geometries (Gaussian bumps, cylinders, tori).
 Section~V summarizes the findings and discusses the broader perspective of geometry as a renormalization environment.